Commercial Natural Gas

 The Benefits of Natural Gas Deregulation

-With natural gas deregulation, you have more of a say in choosing the best plan for you and your household – but that’s not all!
+Thanks to natural gas choice, you have more of a say in choosing the best plan for you and your household – but that’s not all!
 Several benefits of natural gas deregulation include:

-- Flexibility – When natural gas is deregulated, you have the opportunity to shop around, compare rates and find reliable, quality service that fits your needs.
+- Flexibility – You have the opportunity to shop around, compare rates and find reliable, quality service that fits your needs.
 If you ever need to switch companies or find a lower, more affordable rate, which that can be done in a deregulated industry.

 - Autonomy – You have the power to choose your energy company.
-If the price, service or care is not up to par, you can shop elsewhere.
+If the price or service is not up to par, you can shop elsewhere.
 (Please note the Terms and Conditions of your contract, before switching suppliers, as termination charges may apply.)

 No Interruption in Service

 In a deregulated market, it is not uncommon for customers to be concerned about how switching companies will affect their service.
 Being without energy is not a hassle many business owners want to deal with, and it is an understandable fear to ponder.
 However, in reality, switching to a new energy company is easy.
 Switching providers is seemless—there is no interruption in service.
 Your local natural gas utility will continue to deliver the natural gas to your business, but you’ll be purchasing it from the provider that you selected.